nicol-ograve/advent_of_code_2023/README.md

 # advent_of_code_2023

-My Kotlin solution of Advent of code [https://adventofcode.com/] 2023 edition
+My Kotlin solution for the Advent of Code [https://adventofcode.com/] 2023 edition